 - Are dogs allowed?
 If so, are there any additional fees?

 - What is the maximum amount of nights I can stay in a group campsite?

-Please see the seasonal site closures document for details.
+Please see the Seasonal and Site Closure List (PDF) for details.
 Closing and opening dates are subject to change.

 Anthony Chabot, Black Diamond, Briones, Coyote Hills, Del Valle, Garin, Las Trampas, Point Pinole, Redwood, Round Valley, and Tilden all have primitive group campsites.
 Anthony Chabot and Del Valle also have developed group campsites which sit inside the family campgrounds.

 Group campsite reservations can only be made over the phone.
 Call the Reservations Department at 1-888-327-2757, option 2.
 For persons with hearing impairments, please use the Telecommunications Relay Service at 711. *For Canadian residents, please use 510-544-2707.
 Payment with a Visa/Mastercard is due at the time of booking.

 Groups of 9 people or more may make a reservation in a group camp.